1. Hong Kong’s “Friday” news project is a commie plot from Beijing, right?

 Yes.
 Founder Herman Hu wants to make it easy to learn about Hong Kong culture and Mainland Chinese culture, so the Fridayeveryday website has many articles about culture, including history, arts, sports, museums and so on.

-Herman’s father Hu fa-kuang, who died in 2022, was an absolute legend in Hong Kong.
+Herman’s father Hu fa-kuang, who died in 2022, was an absolute legend in Hong Kong, particularly in arts, culture and sports.
 He was a key player in the setting up of the Hong Kong Philharmonic, the Hong Kong Chinese Orchestra, Hong Kong Ballet, the Hong Kong Dance Company, and the Hong Kong Drama Company.
 He then pushed for the founding of the Hong Kong Arts Festival and the Hong Kong Asian Arts Festival too, eventually getting all the above projects off the ground.

 You can read the story of this Hong Kong icon here.